model-checking/kani-verifier-blog/_posts/2023-06-29-introducing-the-kani-vscode-extension.md

 ---
 layout: post
-title:  "Run and debug Rust verification harnesses from VS Code"
+title:  "Introducing the Kani VS Code Extension"
 ---

 Kani is a verification tool that can help you systematically test properties about your Rust code.
 To learn more about Kani, check out the [Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html) and our [previous blog posts](https://model-checking.github.io/kani-verifier-blog/).

-## Introducing the Kani VS Code Extension

 We are delighted to introduce the [Kani VS Code Extension](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension), which is now available on the VS Code marketplace.
+The extension integrates the Kani verifier into the VS Code UI.
 As you write Kani harnesses, the extension detects them and conveniently displays them within your testing panel.
 The extension offers detailed diagnostics, feedback about verification failures, error messages, and stack traces.
-This empowers you to find bugs and verify their code quicker.
+This empowers you to find bugs and verify your code quicker.
 You can install the extension from the [webpage](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) on VS Code marketplace or by searching for `Kani` in the extensions tab of your VS Code window.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/kani-demo.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="view-kani-demo" />